AuburnSounds/Dplug/README.md

 - Is dplug stable?

-No. use a v1.x.y tag to get stability.
+No. The interface tend to change especially in dplug:dsp.
+Pin the version you use using DUB version specifications.

 ![Rendering](rendering.jpg)